-The file name for the second envelope, and so on
+The file name for the second envelope, and any additional envelopes.

 - 4. Enter VMFVIEW SERVICE to view the SERVICE message log. - 5.
 If you received a nonzero return code from SERVICE, use the following table to help you determine the appropriate actions to take.
 Base your actions on the following table: